 Where to Meet Orange Torpedo Trips

-The Lower Salmon River trip begins and ends at the Red Lion Hotel in Lewiston, Idaho.
+The Lower Salmon River trip begins and ends at the Hells Canyon Grand Hotell in Lewiston, Idaho.
 You will need to make a reservation for the night before the trip and we advise staying at the hotel the night the trip concludes.
-Call 800-232-6730 or 208-799-1000 to make your reservation.
-Please identify yourself as an OTT customer when making your reservation and ask for the rafter rate.
+Call 208-799-1000 to make your reservation.
+Please identify yourself as an OTT customer when making your reservation.
+They should have a group rate for you that includes breakfast.